paulzhang1992/Data-Management-and-Database-Design/Assignment_2/README.md

     | Monte Morris  |   48 |  116 | 0.4138 |   440 |

 	The results shows taht the player has highest three pointer shooting percentage is Stephen Curry with 43.38%.
 Other player with in the top 10 are shown in the table as well.
-2. Find the most active player on twitter with their popularities.
+2. Find the most active player on twitter with their popularity.
 	```mysql
     -- See how many tweets each player tweeted
     SELECT USER_NAME,COUNT(*) FROM tweets WHERE TYPE='player'